-It might do as mood swings, anxiety or depression are common side effect of oral contraceptive pills.
+It might do as mood swings, anxiety or depression are potential side effects of oral contraceptive pills.
 If you have a history of any of these conditions, you should discuss this with a doctor.
 You may still take Loestrin but you need to consider the additional effect it may have on your mental health.

-No, it’s not recommended that you take Loestrin when breastfeeding.
-Consult your family-planning nurse or doctor who can advise you on this.
-You can also consider alternative contraception methods
+No, definitely not when breastfeeding a baby less than 6 weeks old.
+Consult your family-planning nurse or doctor who can advise you on this when breastfeeding beyond 6 weeks.
+You can also consider alternative contraception methods.